master916/TPT2-Scripts/README.md

 **tower upgrades**

 Description: Clicks all disables aside from electric from bottom to top, and upgrades damage and health shields 13 times at 25x each.

-Requires 1920x1080
+Requires: 1920x1080 and 0xp disable costs

 **Impulse: New  Round**